FindArticles FindArticles

 • Bottom line

-Optical vs. ultrasonic: why it matters
+Optical vs. ultrasonic: what’s the difference?

-Why Samsung likely chose optical
+Why Samsung probably went with optical

 Real-world impact for buyers